 Students have an opportunity to complete a mock interview through their first year CAPS (Career, Academic, and Professional Success) courses.
 Every pre-pharmacy student is encouraged to sign up for a mock interview.
 Not only will this help students prepare for their interview for admission into the professional program, but will also provide experience as students interview for future employment opportunities.

-The admission decision is based on academic accomplishment and interpersonal and writeen communication skills.
+The admission decision is based on academic accomplishment and interpersonal and written communication skills.
 While the interview and writing assessment are very important parts of the admission process, academics are also important.
-The Admissions Committee will consider students' overall GPA, math/science GPA from their required math and science courses, interview assessment and writing assessment.
+The Admissions Committee will consider students' overall GPA, math/science GPA from their required math and science courses, interview evaluation and writing assessment.

 Students who wish to use transfer credit earned through dual college credit must earn a C- or higher in the course and make sure it is identified as equivalent to the required course at Drake.
 Students who wish to use Advanced Placement (AP) scores for credit must earn a 4 or higher on the AP exam.
 Students who are able to use AP or dual college credits for pre-pharmacy requirements will not need to take these course at Drake.

 Students may use AP credit for all first-year pre-pharmacy requirements EXCEPT the general (inorganic) chemistry and biology requirements.
-AP Biology will not fulfill the biology coursework required for the Drake pre-pharmacy program and AP Chemistry will not fulfill the chemistry coursework requried for the Drake pre-pharmacy program.
+AP Biology will not fulfill the biology coursework required for pre-pharmacy and AP Chemistry will not fulfill the chemistry coursework requried for pre-pharmacy.
 Taking AP Biology or AP Chemistry and scoring a 4 or above on the exam would allow the credits to transfer to Drake as elective credit.
 A College representative will meet with each student at orientation to determine the best academic plan for the student based on courses they have taken in high school.
 To see a list of AP credits Drake accepts, please see the University's AP Credit Policy.